 The following reserved keywords are not available for use as declared identifiers.
 Some of them are reserved keywords of the Ada programming language (see reference [E3]), but not of the EAST language.
-These words are also reserved in order to avoid any problem in the case of an Ada application accessing the data.
-Other words are reserved identifiers of the EAST language and not of the Ada programming language.
+These words are also reserved so that in the case of an Ada application using an EAST description in accessing the data, the syntax will be compatible, although not equivalent in meaning.
+Differences between Ada and EAST syntax interpretations are discussed in annex D. Other words are reserved identifiers of the EAST language and not of the Ada programming language.